frontenddogma/web-development-glossary/manuscript/p.md

 : A strategy for web design that emphasizes core web page content first.
 This strategy then progressively adds more nuanced and technically rigorous layers of presentation and features on top of the content as the end user’s browser or Internet connection permit.
 The proposed benefits of this strategy are that it allows everyone to access the basic content and functionality of a web page, using any browser or Internet connection, while also providing an enhanced version of the page to those with more advanced browser software or greater bandwidth.&nbsp;[†](#w-progressive-enhancement)

 Progressive Web App
-: A type of application software delivered through the Web, built using common web technologies including HTML, CSS and JavaScript.
-It is intended to work on any platform that uses a standards-compliant browser.
+: A type of application software delivered through the Web, built using common web technologies including HTML, CSS, and JavaScript.
+A PWA is intended to work on any platform that uses a standards-compliant browser.
 Functionality includes working offline, push notifications, and device hardware access, enabling creating user experiences similar to native applications on desktop and mobile devices.
 While web applications have been available for mobile devices from the start, they have generally been slower, have had fewer features, and been less used than native apps.
 But with the ability to work offline, previously only available to native apps, PWAs running on mobile devices can perform much faster and provide more features, closing the gap with native apps, in addition to being portable across both desktop and mobile platforms.
 PWAs do not require separate bundling or distribution.
-Publication of a progressive web app is as it would be for any other web page.
-PWAs work in any browser, but “app-like” features such as being independent of connectivity, install to home screen, and push messaging depend on browser support.&nbsp;[†](#w-pwa)
+Publication of a progressive web app is as it would be for any other web page.&nbsp;[†](#w-pwa)

 Promise
 : An object that is returned by a function that has not yet completed its work.
 The promise literally represents a promise made by the function that it will eventually return a result through the `Promise` object.
 When the called function finishes its work asynchronously, a function on the promise object called a resolution (or fulfillment, or completion) handler is called to let the original caller know that the task is complete.&nbsp;[‡](#m-promise)